Ford police vehicles: F-150 Lightning Pro SSV

 The Ford F-150 Lightning Pro SSV was introduced for the 2023 model year, based on the Ford F-150 Lightning.
 As of 2025, it is the only electric vehicle in the Ford police vehicle lineup and is the first fully-electric vehicle to be certified for police use.
 It is largely similar to the standard F-150 Lightning, with some upgrades from the F-150 Police Responder, including front seatback steel intrusion plates, a modular dashboard for installing equipment, and a vinyl rear interior.
-It also features the F-150 Lightning's Pro Power Onboard electric generator feature, which Ford advertises as a mobile power source for crime scenes.
+It also features the F-150 Lightning's Pro Power Onboard inverter feature, which Ford advertises as a mobile power source for crime scenes.